Get help now Make a donation

 Rights in writing and in your first language

-• You have rights that the police must follow, which include having regular meals and how long you can stay in the police station.
-Read these rights here on the Gov.uk website.
+• You have rights that the police must follow.
+These include having regular meals and how long you can stay in the police station.
+You can read these rights on the Gov.uk website.

 • These rights must be given to you in writing and in your language.

-If you are D/deaf or English isn’t your first language you are entitled to a free interpreter or signer.
+If you're D/deaf, have hearing or speech difficulties or English isn't your first language you're entitled to a free interpreter or signer.
+The interpreter or signer should be there when the police interview you.

 Tell someone where you are

-• You can ask the police to contact someone to know that you are at the police station (such as a friend or family member).
-You will not have to pay for this.
+• You can ask the police to contact someone you know and tell them you're at the police station.
+This could be a friend or family member.
+You won't have to pay for this.

-• If you are not from the UK you can tell your embassy or consulate where you are.
+• If you aren't from the UK you can tell your embassy or consulate where you are.
 You should tell the police that you want them to be contacted.

 Medical help